crt25/collimator/docs/guides/add-new-analysis.md

 };
 ```

-The corresponding filter component may look like this:
+The corresponding filter component may look like:

 ```typescript
 const ConditionCriterionFilterForm: CriterionFormComponent<